 Through coaching, educating, and facilitating Mathew has been helping people with their personal and interpersonal growth for decades.
 He specializes in applying principles of positive psychology to help individuals, groups, and organizations improve their experience of life under the banner of Mediterra Thrive.
 You can read more about Mathew here.

 Mathew is employed at Chemeketa Community College, as a psychology professor.
-He also manages this website and teaches NVC in the community, through classes and practice groups.
+He also manages this organization and website and teaches NVC in the community, through classes and practice groups.
 He has a passion for teaching, loves to study and write, and enjoys swimming in open water and running in the mountains.

-Molly McCarty
+Molly M.

 John Marshall